-The government co-contribution scheme is subject to the work test as well as an income test.
+The government co-contribution scheme is subject to the work test and work test exemption as well as an income test.

-The Spouse contribution scheme has age restrictions and the recipient is subject to this work test.
+The Spouse contribution scheme has age restrictions and the recipient is subject to this work test and work test exemption.

-From age 65 and onwards, if you are employed but do not meet the work test, your employer can still make compulsory contributions on your behalf (but not voluntary additional contributions).
+From age 65 and onwards, if you are employed but do not meet the work test or work test exemption, your employer can still make compulsory contributions on your behalf (but not voluntary additional contributions).
 But you will not be able to make personal contributions or be eligible for the government co-contribution scheme.